wongp1984/wongp1984/README.md

-🌱 I’m currently learning Data Science in the University of Surrey.
+🌱 Hi there, I’m currently learning Data Science in the University of Surrey.